wilsonmar/wilsonmar.github.io/_posts/2016-08-30-easytravel.md

 ---
 layout: post
 title: "EasyTravel sample app (from Dynatrace)"
-excerpt: "A sample multi-tier Java app used as the basis for measuring infrastructure"
+excerpt: "A sample multi-tier Java app used by Dynatrace as the basis for measuring infrastructure"
 tags: [Clouds, Monitoring, Analytics]
 date: "2016-08-30"
 file: "easytravel"